FreakC-Foundation/FreakC/TUTORIAL.md

 	var[] "variable_name=string_value"

+Multi-line strings:

+	var[] multi_line_string=Line 1^
+	!
+	Line 2^
+	!
+	Line 3

+With normal Batch, you don't need the `!`, you just need a blank line.
+But with FreakC, the compiler skips through the new lines, so what it's doing is that it force the compiler to include that line (since that line still contain a character), and because `!` is skipped, it's an equivalent to an empty line.

+Note that indentation will break the codes 😢:

+	function[] something
+		var[] multi_line_string=Line 1^
+		!
+		Line 2^
+		!
+		Line 3
+	endfunc[]

+But this works:

+	function[] something
+		var[] multi_line_string=Line 1^
+	!
+	Line 2^
+	!
+	Line 3
+	endfunc[]

 To do math equations, do:

 	eq[] equation

-To store in a variable(which you should use and it's highly recommended):
+to store in a variable(which you should use and it's highly recommended):

 	eq[] variable_name=equation